cagnolone/granular-synth/README.md

 ## I already am a supercollider user!

-Ok, so quick rundown for you: put `GranularSpectrogram4channels.sc` in the `Extensions`, recompile the class library, boot the server and run `GranularSynth.scd`.
+Ok, so quick rundown for you: put `GranularSpectrogram4channels.sc` in the `Extensions` folder, recompile the class library, boot the server and run `GranularSynth.scd`.
 You should run this on on **3.8.0** or greater otherwise you are gonna have problems with the GUI.
 Use **MONO** samples only!!
 Go at the bottom of this page if you need some.

 ## I NEVER used supercollider!
 How do I try this?